-There are (unsurprisingly?) some fairly stereotypical subject choices going on.
+There are (unsurprisingly?) some fairly stereotypical trends in subject choice.
 Health and Social Care is dominated by females while Sport and IT are dominated by males.

 In terms of BTEC results, there is a similar pattern as there is for GCSEs and A-levels with girls generally being more likely to get higher grades than boys (5).